t0rakka/mango/README.md

 What is actually happening here is that first the URI is parsed: hello.zip + image.jpg, breaking it into components, in this case container (zip file) and filename.
 The container is memory mapped.
 If the zip is uncompressed, the offset of the file within the container is directly mapped.
 If the data is compressed, we use our virtual memory mechanism to decompress and return the data to the Bitmap object's constructor.
 The constructor finds a ImageDecoder for the format, in this case JPEG and parses the header from the mapped memory.
 Then the storage is allocated in the requested format (the pixel format is completely configurable, not just enumeration like in most libraries).
 Then the decoder is invoked and it decodes *and* does pixel format conversion when writing into the storage.

 The decoder is using lock-free work queue to distribute the decoding to available CPU resources and eventually the data is available.
-This variant of the code has a synchronization point before the constructore returns so that the data is in consistent state ; the call is "blocking" until the decoding operation is complete.
+This variant of the code has a synchronization point before the constructor returns so that the data is in consistent state ; the call is "blocking" until the decoding operation is complete.

 The fun begins when you as a programmer realize that you can construct your own custom loading pipeline using the same exact components the above convenience constructor did.